-WARNING THIS VEHICLE CAN BE HAZARDOUS TO OPERATE.
+THISVEHICLE CAN BE HAZARDOUSTO OPERATE.
 A collision or rollover can occur quickly, even during routine maneuvers such as turning and driving on hills or over obstacles, if you fail to take proper precautions.

-SEVERE INJURY OR DEATH can result if vou do not follow these instructions: BEFORE YOU OPERATE THIS VEHICLE, READ THIS OPERATOR'S GUIDE AND ALL ON-PRODUCT SAFETY LABELS.
-NEVER OPERATE THIS VEHICLE WITHOUT PROPER INSTRUCTIONS.
-Complete a certified training course.
-FOR MAX MODELS.
-NEVER CARRY MORE THAN ONE PASSENGER.
-You increase your risk of losing control if you carry more a passenger.
-FOR 1UP MODELS, NEVER CARRY A PASSENGER.
-You increase your risk of losing control if you carry a passenger.
-NEVER OPERATE THIS VEHICLE ON A PAVED SURFACE.
-You increase your risk of losing control if you operate this vehicle on pavement.
-NEVER OPERATE THIS VEHICLE ON PUBLIC ROADS.
-You can collide with another vehicle if you operate this vehicle on a public road.
-OPERATOR AND PASSENGER (MAX models) SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing.
-NEVER USE WITH DRUGS OR ALCOHOL.
-They slow reaction time and impair judgment.
-NEVER OPERATE THIS VEHICLE AT EXCESSIVE SPEEDS.
-You increase your risk of losing control if you operate this vehicle at speeds too fast for the terrain. visibility conditions, or your experience.
-NEVER ATTEMPT WHEELIES, JUMPS, OR OTHER STUNTS.
+SEVERE INJURY OR DEATH can result if you do not follow these instructions:

+- BEFORE YOU OPERATE THIS VEHICLE, READ THIS OPERATOR'S GUIDE, ALL ON PRODUCT SAFETY LABELS AND WATCH THE SAFETY VIDEO. - NEVER OPERATETHIS VEHICLE WITHOUT PROPER INSTRUCTIONS.
+Complete a certified training course. - FOR MAX MODELS, NEVER CARRY MORETHAN ONE PASSENGER.
+You increase your risk of losing control if you carry more than one passenger. - FOR 1UP MODELS, NEVER CARRY A PASSENGER.
+You increase your risk of losing control if you carry a passenger. - NEVER OPERATETHIS VEHICLE ON ANY PAVED SURFACE unless it is for short distances, at reduced speed and in order to move the vehicle from an off-road location to another. - ALWAYS RESPECT THE ROADTRAFFIC LAWS when you operate this vehicle on the roadway, even a dirt or gravel road. - OPERATOR AND PASSENGER (MAX Models) SHOULD ALWAYS WEAR AN APPROVED HELMET, eye protection, and protective clothing. - NEVER USE WITH DRUGS OR ALCOHOL.
+They slow reaction time and impair judgment. - NEVER OPERATETHIS VEHICLE AT EXCESSIVE SPEEDS.
+You increase your risk of losing control if you operate this vehicle at speeds too fast for the terrain, visibility conditions, or your experience. - NEVER ATTEMPT WHEELIES, JUMPS, OR OTHER STUNTS.